PlantandFoodResearch/MCHap/docs/assemble.rst

 Performance
 -----------

-The performance of ``mchap assemble`` will depend largely on your data set but can be tuned using the available parameters.
+The performance of ``mchap assemble`` will largely depend on your data, but it can be tuned using some of the available parameters.
-Generally speaking, ``mchap assemble`` will be slower for higher ploidy organisms, higher read-depths, and greater numbers SNVs falling within each locus in the BED file.
+Generally speaking, ``mchap assemble`` will be slower for higher ploidy organisms, higher read-depths, and greater numbers SNVs falling within each locus of the BED file.

 Jit compilation
 ~~~~~~~~~~~~~~~

 MCHap heavily utilizes the numba JIT compiler to speed up MCMC simulations.
-However, the first time you run MCHap on a new system it will have to
-compile the functions that make use of the numba JIT compiler and the
+Numba will compile many functions when MCHap is run for the first time after installation
-compiled functions are then cached for reuse.
+and the compiled functions will be cached for reuse.
-This means that MCHap may run a bit slower the first time it's run after
+This means that MCHap may be noticeably slower the first time that it's run after
 installation.

 Parallelism